 Starchy vegetables like potatoes can help you regulate blood pressure as they are rich in potassium.
 Antioxidants in potatoes, pumpkin, and corn can benefit your skin and reduce fine lines and wrinkles.

-If you have diabetes, you must avoid potatoes as they have a high
+If you have diabetes, you must avoid potatoes as they have a high glycemic index, that causes a rapid rise in blood sugar levels.

 3. Whole Grains